-Appendix B: Supplemental Budget Guidance
+Appendix B: FY 2018 - Supplemental Budget Guidance

-The human trafficking awards issued by OVC are primarily designed to support direct services to the victims.
-For that reason, OVC capped the amount that applicants can request for certain key activities, ranging from 2-10 percent of the requested project cost.
+The human trafficking awards issued by OVC are primarily designed to support direct services to victims.
+For that reason, OVC has capped the amount that applicants can request for certain key activities, ranging from 2-10 percent of the requested project cost.
 These include project evaluation, training/outreach, and administrative costs.
 This budget guidance outlines the maximum allowable percentages for each type of activity.
-The chart below contains further information to assist applicants in their budget development process.
+The chart below contains further information to assist applicants in the budget development process.

 Type of Costs Description Personnel Costs Indicate for all proposed grant-funded positions the percent of time that each will dedicate to direct victim services, training/outreach, action research, administrative tasks, or other duties.
-Note : Each staff member's time must total 100% regardless of the percent allocation included in the budget.
-For example, a case manager position will dedicate 50% to the project.
-The breakdown of time is: 75% direct services; 5% administrative tasks; 15% training activities; and, 5% other activities (i.e., attending mandated and/or project-related meetings).
+Note : Each staff member's time must total 100 percent, regardless of the percent allocation included in the budget.
+For example, a case manager position will dedicate 50 percent to the project.
+The breakdown of time is: 75 percent direct services, 5 percent administrative tasks, 15 percent training activities, and 5 percent other activities (e.g., attending mandated and/or project-related meetings).
 Note: Data collection is not considered part of the key activities, and should therefore be considered as Other Activities .
 Administrative Costs Salary and fringe benefits of executive-level leadership and accounting/financial administration.
-Note : These, should not exceed more than 10 percent of the total direct cost of the project (excluding indirect costs).
-Evaluation Costs Applicants are required to develop a plan for action research activities.
-The plan must include an itemized list of costs to conduct action research activities including the percent of time that staff contribute to action research; the cost of a consultant/subaward; and costs related to travel or supplies related to action research.
-The applicant should incorporate these costs within their Budget Detail Worksheet and Budget Narrative.
+Note : These costs should not exceed more than 10 percent of the total direct cost of the project (excluding indirect costs).
+Evaluation Costs Applicants are required to develop a Plan for Action Research activities.
+The plan must include an itemized list of costs to conduct action research activities, including the percent of time that staff contribute to action research, the cost of a consultant/subaward, and costs for travel or supplies related to action research.
+The applicant should incorporate these costs into their Budget Detail Worksheet and Budget Narrative.
 Note : 2-7 percent of the total project budget, including match funds, must be dedicated to action research activities.
-Training/Outreach Training and public awareness activities may include conducting local trainings for project partners and other community members, providing staff with professional development opportunities (including travel to attend local and national victim assistance or regional or national trafficking conferences), etc. Note : Project staff attendance at any OVC-required training or meeting is not subject to the allowable cost percentage under this key activity.
+Training/Outreach Training and public awareness activities may include conducting local trainings for project partners and other community members, providing staff with professional development opportunities (including travel to attend local and national victim assistance conferences or regional or national trafficking programs), etc. Note : Project staff attendance at any OVC-required training or meeting is not subject to the allowable cost percentage under this key activity.
 Note : 2-5 percent of the total project budget, including match funds, must be dedicated to conducting training and public awareness activities.

-Type of Costs Description Direct Victim Services Applicants should outline the type of support to be provided to human trafficking victims in the program narrative, and dedicate a budget line item for each service type to be provided under the corresponding budget category, including proposed consultants and/or subawardees, as applicable.
+Type of Costs Description Direct Victim Applicants should outline the type of support to be provided to human Services trafficking victims in the program narrative, and dedicate a budget line item for each service type to be provided under the corresponding budget category, including proposed consultants and/or subawardees, as applicable.